-Rock & Roll Hall of Fame & Museum - Cleveland Article
+Rock & Roll Hall of Fame and Museum Cleveland - Cleveland Article

 Cleveland ranked first in a public poll conducted by USA Today asking where the Hall of Fame should be located.
 After much competition and many visits to potential sites by Foundation members, Cleveland

 is chosen as the permanent home for the Rock and Roll Hall of Fame and Museum in May of 1986.
 Along with the voice of the public, there is much history of rock and roll in Cleveland.
 Deejay Alan Freed first